plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 ## Life in Community

+{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/Sr-tu-nghiem2-edited.jpg" %}

 ***Sr. Tu Nghiem*:** It was such an eye-opening experience for me to (live in a Vietnamese community in rural France), coming from Manhattan – a city with big concrete apartment buildings.
 It was a totally different experience, and I appreciated so much the way the Vietnamese mothers and fathers, the children, were happy and harmonious together.

 My parents were both children of immigrants, so they had the experience of speaking their parents’ native language and learning English later on, so maybe they transmitted to me a sense of feeling comfortable with other cultures.
 I was used to this double culture.
 The adjustments were not so difficult, and the Vietnamese culture I found was gentle and very respectful.
 I remember how Thay greeted the father of Br.
 Phap Ung.
 Thay stood up from the table, and when (Br.
 Phap Ung’s) father came into the room, Thay went up to him, (as he was older than Thay), and greeted him in the appropriate way.
 I was just so touched by Thay continuing to keep the value of addressing the parents of his disciples in a respectful way.

 Thay always loved to hear Vietnamese songs, so after a dharma talk or before walking meditation he’d invite one of the brothers or sisters to come up and sing.
 Another time for singing together was after our meals.
 There were just two long tables where the whole sangha sat.
 Thay was at the head, Sr. Chan Khong next to him, and then the attendants.
 We ate our meal mindfully in silence, and then after the meal, it was time for singing and the plates were left on the table.
 It was really relaxed.
 Thay really encouraged music and singing as part of our monastic life.

 As I look at the name  Plum Village, I see it was truly a Village.
 When I had the opportunity to go to Vietnam, I recognized that this is what a village is.
 Thay brought this way of living, the feeling of family, this spirit, to Plum Village.
 We called each other Su Chi (older sister) and Su Em (younger sister/brother) and Su Ong (father).

+{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/24-edited.jpg" %}

 ***Sr. Jina*:** When I just arrived in Plum Village, everything seemed to be more or less organised.
 When there was working meditation there was a gathering and they said, “Oh the toilets need to be cleaned, who wants to clean the toilets?
 Yes, I’ll clean the toilets!
 The mediation hall needs to be set up…Yes!”
 Everybody just volunteered to do the work.
 I didn’t mind that it was not organised in every detail, I thought it was very nice to have this organic kind of feeling.